FMU History and Land Use

 There are three main rivers on the lower banks of the Wairau Valley—Are Are Creek, Waikakaho River and Tuamarina River.
 All three of these rivers have catchments that are dominated by plantation forestry on the hills and pastoral farming in the valleys.
 The Tuamarina River runs through Para Swamp, a large wetland that contained kahikatea and totara in pre-colonial times, which supported large numbers of birds and fish as important Māori food sources.
 Due to its geomorphology, the swamp was impractical to drain and so survives today.
 However, willows planted to stop flooding resulted in the decline of native habitat.
 In recent years, there have been efforts to restore native vegetation with Fish and Game poisoning most of the willows.

-Flora and fauna habitats
+Flora and Fauna Habitats

 The Wairau FMU supports many areas for riparian, fish, bird, and invertebrate habitats.
 Examples include black flounder in Are Are Creek, along with common, redfin and upland bully, inanga, lamprey, longfin and shortfin eels and koura.
 Dwarf galaxias and their spawning areas are found in Barletts Creek and alpine areas; dwarf and northern flathead galaxias are found in the Branch River.
 The springs support banded and giant kokopu, freshwater mussels and the largest population of the indigenous Potomogeoton cheesemannii (red pondweed) on the Wairau Plains.
 The upper Wairau areas provide a feeding habitat for black-fronted terns, while the coastal Wairau provides bittern and waterfowl habitats.
 Within Lake Chalice is a scientifically important landlocked population of kaoro.
 Grovetown Lagoon provides a substantial bird habitat for the grey duck, Australasian shoveler, New Zealand scaup, paradise shelduck, kotuku, pukeko and white-faced heron.
 The Northbank rivers also support torrentfish and bluegill bully, while the lower Ōpaoa has yelloweye and grey mullet.